-Where in Israel can you buy an apartment for a million shekels or less?
+Where can you buy an apartment in Israel for a million shekels or less?

 While Jerusalem is the capital, and one of the most expensive cities in Israel, the range of real estate prices in the city is vast.
 This is largely due to the fact that the eastern part, which moved to Israeli sovereignty only after the Six-Day War in 1967, is considered to be less valuable than the Western section.

 Indeed, in three eastern-Jerusalem neighborhoods, Neve Ya’akov, Pisgat Zeev and Gila, deals have been closed, in recent months, with the sale of two-room apartments, of approximately 50 square meters, at prices between 910,000 to 980,000 shekels.
 However, buyers in these areas must bear in mind that the residences in these neighborhoods are adjacent to Palestinian neighborhoods and villages.
 Accordingly, although the level of security is relatively high, this location will not suit everybody.

 In downtown Haifa, there is a wide choice of old, 3-room apartments priced between 300,000 and 500,000 shekels.

 In the slightly more expensive Hadar haCarmel neighborhood, the price of 3-room apartments ranges from 700,000 to 800,000 shekels, and the price of 4-room apartments ranges from 800 to 900,000 shekels.
 In a number of new projects built in the neighborhood, you can even purchase a brand-new apartment for a million shekels.

 In the Hadar Elyon and French Carmel neighborhoods, a range of 3-room apartments is available at prices between nine hundred thousand to a million shekels.

 3. Be’er Sheva – Buy an apartment in Israel